 A note from the creator of Ask Your Pendulum: This chart is the product of my own hard work, research and/or creativity, to which I hold the copyright thereto and reserve all rights.
 If you are purchasing the download, you may print this chart out for your own use as often as you like.
 However, you may not distribute, publish, project in any way, or display on any internet website without my express written permission.

-Note: While our store is on vacation, the following pendulum chart can be purchased at our Etsy store.
+This chart can also be purchased at our Etsy store.